urschrei/pyzotero/doc/index.rst

 Retrieving Version Information
 ===================

-The Zotero API recommends requesting version information for all (or all changed) items and collections when implementing syncing.
-The following convience methods simplify this process.
-Note that by default these methods impose no limit on the number of items/collection versions returned.
-To retrieve only the versions of items changed after a given version use the since search/request parameter.
+The `Zotero API <https://www.zotero.org/support/dev/web_api/v3/syncing>`_ recommends requesting version information for all (or all changed) items and collections when implementing syncing.
+The following convience methods (which by default return an unlimited number of responses) simplify this process.

+The return values of these methods associate each item/collection with the last version (or latter) at which the item/collection was modified.
+By passing the keyword argument since=versionNum only items/collections who have been modified since versionNum are included in the response.
+Thus, an application that last sucessfully synced with the server at versionNum can use these methods to determine which items/collections need to be retrieved from the server.

     .. py:method:: Zotero.item_versions([search/request parameters])